gopher-fleece/gleece/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/haimkastner/gleece.svg)](https://pkg.go.dev/github.com/haimkastner/gleece)

-🎉 **Gleece** - Bringing joy and ease to API development in Go! 🚀
 ---

-## 🌟 Philosophy
+## Philosophy
-Developing APIs doesn’t have to be a chore - it should be simple, efficient, and enjoyable. 💡✨
+Developing APIs doesn’t have to be a chore - it should be simple, efficient, and enjoyable.

 Gone are the days of manually writing repetitive boilerplate code or struggling to keep your API documentation in sync with your implementation. 🚫🛠️ With Gleece, you can:
 - 🔧 **Simplify** your API development process.